 Indicator (g).
 The Community Resources for Justice PREA Employee Questionnaire also contains the following passage: "any material omissions regarding such misconduct, or provision of materially false information, shall be grounds for disqualification from employment or termination."
-Human Resources Director confirmed they have not had to fire any individual at Houston House for any such inaccuracies related to any sexual misconduct.
+Human Resources Director confirmed they have not had to fire any individual at Coolidge House for any such inaccuracies related to any sexual misconduct.

 Indicator (h).
-CRJ Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) allows for the agency to disclose to other institutions any PREA related concerns with proper releases of information.
+CRJ Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) allows the agency to disclose any PREA related concerns with proper releases of information to other institutions.
 The policy states, "CRJ provides information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom such employee has applied to work."
-Interviews with Human Resources staff confirm they make requests of outside employers when hiring; they report they do not frequently receive similar requests for prior employees.
-A memo from the Acting Human Resource Director confirmed there have been no request regarding former Houston House staff in the past year.
+Interviews with Human Resources Director confirm they make requests of outside employers when hiring; they report they do not frequently receive similar requests for prior employees.

 The Community Resources for Justice is compliant with the hiring and promotion decisions required by PREA.
 The agency has policies (900.00 and HR hiring policy) in place to address the requirements of the standard, including the screening of individuals for sexual abuse or harassment histories.
 The agency has all staff working in their Social Justice Services Division undergo criminal background checks.
-Interviews with the Human Resources Director was completed in November of 2020 as part of another CRJ audit in Boston.
+Interviews with the Human Resources Director was completed by phone.
 The interview also limited any chance of cross exposure between facilities of CRJ.
 The Auditor received electronic copies of random staff files; the Auditor picked the days before the site visit.
 The Auditor requested in advance of the on-site visit the following information: dates of hire, original and 5-year background check (if they existed), dates the staff signed acknowledgment on continuing obligation to report the behaviors listed in indicator (a), and if the individual had prior institutional employment.
 This process allowed the Auditor to select a diverse sample of staff to be reviewed.
-During the Pre-audit phase, the Auditor requested documentation of the dates HR elements were completed for at the time all seventeen individuals employed at Houston House.
+During the Pre-audit phase, the Auditor requested documentation of the dates HR elements were completed for at the time all seventeen individuals employed at Coolidge House.
 The Auditor reviewed a sample of 8 of the 21 current staff files matching the hard documentation dated to the previously provided dates.
 The process allows the Auditor to confirm the hard documentation of selected files against the previously provided dates when he was on-site.
-Documentation from the personnel files for Houston House supported this standard's requirements, including asking employees about past sexual misconduct, responsibilities of continuous disclosure, and consequence for omission or falsification of information.
-Supporting Houston House's compliance were the policy that agreed with the standard's elements the interview with CRJ Human Resource staff, and the agency PREA Coordinator.
+Documentation from the personnel files for Coolidge House supported this standard's requirements, including asking employees about past sexual misconduct, responsibilities of continuous disclosure, and consequence for omission or falsification of information.
+Supporting Coolidge House's compliance were the policy that agreed with the standard's elements the interview with CRJ Human Resource staff, and the agency PREA Coordinator.
 The Agency has policies, procedures, and practices in place to support ongoing compliance.
 The Auditor also considered compliance with the CRJ Employee Handbook, which informs individuals about prohibited behaviors and conduct that can lead to discipline or the termination of employment.
 Interviews with HR and agency and facility administration further support the needed communication and practices are maintained.